 - Irregular heartbeat (palpitations).

 - Cramping pains.

 Before and After

-Always warm up for 5 – 10 minutes and stretch at the beginning of your workout.
+Always warm up for 5 – 10 minutes at the beginning of your workout.
 This increases blood circulation, range of motion, and prepares the body for the workout.
-Always end your workout with a cool down for 5 – 10 minutes and stretch.
-This brings your heart rate back down in a smooth transition to prevent blood pressure from dropping too quickly, and relaxes the muscles. *With weight training workouts, your cool down is your stretch.
+Always end your workout with a cool down for 5 – 10 minutes.
+This brings your heart rate back down in a smooth transition to prevent blood pressure from dropping too quickly, and relaxes the muscles.

 Muscle Pain vs Muscle Strain